Student Progression Plan

 A student enrolling in kindergarten is required to be five years of age on or before September 1 of the school year.
-(F.S.1003.21) Enrollment and registration requirements are available on the district website.
+A transferring student from an in-state private school must meet the same age requirement and provide a report card, transcript, or letter from the principal.
+(F.S.1003.21)

-If a kindergarten student transfers from an out-of-state public or nonpublic school and does not meet age requirements for admission to a Florida public school, the student must meet the age requirement for the state from which the student is transferring.
+If a kindergarten student transfers from an out-of-state public or private school, and does not meet age requirements for admission to a Florida public school, the student must meet the age requirement for the state from which the student is transferring.
 The parent or guardian must provide all the following documentation:

-- legal residency of the child’s parent or guardian in the state where the child was previously enrolled;
+- legal residency of the parent or guardian from the state where the child was previously enrolled;

-- school records documenting previous kindergarten placement for a minimum of four weeks; and
+- school records of previous kindergarten placement for a minimum of four weeks; and

-- report card or other document indicating student performance.
+- report card or other records indicating academic performance.

 The Florida Kindergarten Readiness Screener (FLKRS) is administered to kindergarten students during the first 30 days of the school year.

-A student enrolling in grade 1 is required to be six years of age on or before September 1 of the school year and to have satisfactorily completed kindergarten as documented by a report card, transcript, or letter from the principal or director of the school.
+A student enrolling in grade 1 is required to be six years of age on or before September 1 of the school year and to have satisfactorily completed kindergarten as documented by a report card, transcript, or letter from the principal.
+A transferring student from an in-state private school must meet the same age requirement and provide the required documentations.
 (F.S.1003.21)

-If a student in grade 1 transfers from out-of-state public or nonpublic school and does not meet age requirements for admission to a Florida public school, the parent or guardian must provide the following evidence:
+If a student in grade 1 transfers from an out-of-state public or private school, and does not meet age requirements for admission to a Florida public school, the parent or guardian must provide the following documentation:

 - compliance with the age requirements for admission to public schools within the state from which the student is transferring;